Samiksha-Gah/Strings/README.md

-# Assignment 2 - Strings
+# Strings

-This repository contains the provided files for Assignment 2.
+This task is to use C to compose a Str module that contains versions of the most commonly used standard string handling functions